dasun07/dasun07.github.io/_pages/teaching.md

 # Teaching
 ## Teaching Assistant - <a href="https://www.bme.jhu.edu/"> BME, Johns Hopkins University</a>
-Prepare and grade assignments, update the learning management system (LMS) and set up the lecture room.
-I engage with students through email and during office hours, clarifying the doubts and questions they have from the lectures.
+Prepared and graded assignments, managed course content on the learning management system (LMS), and coordinated lecture room setup.
+Assisted students through office hours and email by clarifying concepts and doubts related to lecture material and coursework.
 * EN.580.431/631 Introduction to Computational Medicine: Imaging (Fall 2025)

 ## Visiting Instructor/ Teaching Assistant - <a href="https://ent.uom.lk/"> ENTC, University of Moratuwa</a>